simonbesnard1/gedidb/paper/paper.md

 # Acknowledgements

-The development of `gediDB` was supported by the European Union through the [FORWARDS](https://forwards-project.eu/) and [NextGenCarbon](https://www.nextgencarbon-project.eu/) projects.
-We also acknowledge funding for 3D-ABC by the Helmholtz Foundation Model Initiative, supported by the Helmholtz Association.
-We would also like to thank the R2D2 Workshop (March 2024, Potsdam) for providing the opportunity to meet and discuss GEDI data processing.
-We recognise using OpenAI's ChatGPT and Grammarly AI tools to enhance the manuscript's sentence structure, conciseness, and grammatical accuracy.
+The development of `gediDB` was supported by the European Union through the [FORWARDS](https://forwards-project.eu/) and [NextGenCarbon](https://www.nextgencarbon-project.eu/) projects, and by the Helmholtz Association via the Helmholtz Foundation Model Initiative ([3D-ABC project](https://www.3d-abc.ai/)).
+AC acknowledges funding from the Harding Distinguished Postgraduate Scholarship.
+We are grateful to participants of the R2D2 Workshop (March 2024, Potsdam) for valuable discussions on GEDI data processing that helped shape this work.
+We also acknowledge the use of language-assistance tools (OpenAI ChatGPT and Grammarly) to improve readability and grammar.
+The design, conceptualisation, and scientific results of this work are entirely those of the authors.